vmware-tanzu/cloud-native-security-inspector/docs/TUTORIAL.md

 <img src="pictures/report-harbor-detail.png">

 #### Kubebench scanning reports
-We can check the Kubebench reports:
+We can check the Kubebench reports of a certain node.

 <img src="pictures/report-kubebench-scanner.png">